RustyMods/FishChum/README.md

 Install on the Server and Client to use.

+# Contributions
+Thank you `Azumatt` and `Blaxxun` for their amazing managers to enable me to get my start in Valheim development.
+Thank you `Ceomet` for all your help getting started.
+Thank you `Cookiemilk` for all your support.

 # Fish Chum - Fish Spawners
 Use the cauldron to craft Fish chum out of various ingredients.
 These spawners only work in their intended biome zones.